-All setbacks must comply with the Building Envelope.
+All setbacks must comply with the Building Envelope shown in these Design Guidelines and the setback distances specified in Section 2.1.1.

-Where a setback requirement is not specified by the Building Envelope, the Building Regulations 2006 must be complied with.
+Where a setback requirement is not specified in these Design Guidelines, the Building Regulations 2006 must be complied with.